TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

 ================================

 A content element can be based on already available fields in the `tt_content` table and/or extra fields you can add to the `tt_content` table.
-This is done the same way as you do for your own extensions by :ref:`extending TCA <t3coreapi:extending>`.
+This is done the same way as you do for your own extensions by :ref:`extending TCA <extending-tca>`.
 Depending on the data in the `tt_content` table, you can send the data immediately to the :ref:`cobj-fluidtemplate` or use a :ref:`data processor <t3tsref:cobj-fluidtemplate-properties-dataprocessing>` in front to do some data manipulation.
 The content elements in the extension "fluid_styled_content" are using both as well.